jonoterc/pvr-playground/README.md

     > vagrant ssh

-Next, log-in as the user you'll be developing as, "dev":
+You are now logged into the Guest system as the user "vagrant"; now log-in as the user whose account you'll be developing with, "dev":

     > su -l dev

-You'll be prompted for the dev user's password to login, which will drop you into that user's home directory.
+You'll be prompted for the dev user's password ("playground"), after which you'll drop into "dev's" home directory.

 ### Set up Rails 4